aidos-lab/magnipy/README.md

 # magnipy: Metric Space Magnitude Computations

 This is a package for computing the **magnitude of a metric space**, which encodes the **effective size, diversity and geometry** of a metric space.
-Given a dataset or distance matrix, magnitude measures the effective number of distict points in the space at a scale of dissimilarity between observations.
+Given a dataset or distance matrix, magnitude measures the effective number of distinct points in the space at a scale of dissimilarity between observations.

 `Magnipy` enables the computation of:
-- magnitude, **magnitude weights and magnitude functions** across varying resolutions;
+- magnitude, **magnitude weights and magnitude functions** across varying resolutions
-- magnitude dimension profiles and the **magnitude dimension** to estimate **intrinsic dimensionality**;
+- magnitude dimension profiles and the **magnitude dimension** to estimate **intrinsic dimensionality**
-- an **automated scale-finding** proceedure to find suitable evaluation scales;
+- an **automated scale-finding** procedure to find suitable evaluation scales
-- **MagArea** the area under a magnitude function, a multi-scale measure of the **intrinsic diversity** of a space; and
+- **MagArea** the area under a magnitude function, a multi-scale measure of the **intrinsic diversity** of a space
-- **MagDiff** the area between two magnitude functions to measure the **difference in diversity** between two spaces.
+- **MagDiff** the area between two magnitude functions to measure the **difference in diversity** between two spaces

 # Dependencies